 So, there you have it!
 Hopefully, you are now feeling better informed as to all the ways gold flakes and gold leaf can be used in food and drink and how it has been utilized throughout the various cultures of the world.

 FAQs Gold Flakes on Food

-Indeed you can.
+Indeed you can eat gold flakes.
 It is in fact considered quite a delicacy in several different cultures around the world.
 Such decadence is especially popular in Europe and elsewhere in the western world, though it is not only limited to these places.
 The use of a silver leaf called silver vark is popular in South Asia, especially India (or at least it was before the vegetarianism of the country and the ethically inhumane methods of manufacture refused to see eye to eye).

 Indeed, they are.
 Yes, funnily enough, gold is actually edible, though do not expect to get much in the way of nutritional value from the consumption of gold flakes in this or any other variety.
 The ancient Egyptians might have you believe that there is some physiological and spiritual benefit to consuming gold in this way.
 Heck, even alchemists in late 16th-century Europe would have suggested so too.
 Though modern science now says otherwise, you must also consider the fact that of all the metals, gold is one of the few that can safely be digested by mammals.

 Not all that much honestly.
 Gold leaf and gold flakes are edible by mammals, though despite this they boast very little in the way of nutritional value or physiological benefit.
 Sure, an ancient Egyptian or a late 16th-century alchemist might have you think otherwise, but modern science says so.
 There is something to be said, though, for the fact that gold is one of the only metals that can be safely digested by mammals.
 Other than this, however, it does not have a whole lot else to boast about as the idea behind consuming gold is more as a display of luxury and decadence – material benefit so to speak.